sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. method:: SetRevisionsDateOriginal(date)

     Set the date, when this entry first entered the PDB.
+Ignored if it was set in the past.
 See :meth:`MMCifInfoRevisions.SetDateOriginal`.

 .. class:: MMCifInfoCitation